The strange but true account of imagining and writing up the 33rd year (1986/1987) of Bill Drummond’s life, for his The Life Model memoir.

 Every time that Jennie put on a radio nothing was going down at all.
 But, then on one fine morning, Jennie tunes into a New York radio station.
 She didn’t believe what she heard at all.
 She is shaking to that fine, fine music, her life saved by rock ‘n’ roll.
 Jennie was a five-year-old Lou Reed hearing Elvis Presley’s ‘Heartbreak Hotel’ on his radio.

 I am not a musician, but Lou Reed’s wonderful observations on life helped me to channel a musician’s muse.
 I love the notion of hypnagogic pop triggering cultural memories of the past.
 I hoped that Velvet Underground lyrics, as well as, guiding me might trigger memories in a reader.
 I was mindful of copyright and although the opening lines should be recognisable to a knowing reader, they were slightly altered because of my lack of courage.
-Although, perversely given this is going to be Bill Drummond’s book and he took a stance against copyright, I think we are going to be alright.
+Although, perversely given this is going to be Bill Drummond’s memoir and he took a stance against copyright, I think we are going to be alright.

 It’s 2022 – Zenarchy in the UK (or at least in the Brighton suburb of Saltdean)!